mateo941/hello-world/README.md

 hello world

-just wont to chek how its work
+just wont to chek how it works